 - 1. Successful examination in every Compulsory Course (C). - 2.
-Successful examination in every Stream Compulsory Course (SC) of the Stream they have chosen. - 3.
-Successful examination in at least three (3) Stream Optional Courses (SO) of the Stream they have chosen. - 4.
-Successful examination in a total of fifty four (54) courses (excluding the English Language courses and the Diploma Thesis). - 5.
-Successful examination in the compulsory English Language courses. - 6.
+Successful examination in at least four (4) courses, two (2) different Cycles (jointly, i.e., at least eight (8) courses, four of which at least would belong to each of the two different Cycles). - 3.
+Successful examination in a total of fifty-four (54) courses (excluding the English Language courses and the Diploma Thesis). - 4.
+Successful examination in the compulsory English Language courses. - 5.
 Successful defense of their Diploma Thesis.